Skip to content

 Elephants in Akagera

-Primate species include golden monkeys, vervet monkeys, owl faced monkeys, grey-cheeked manga bey among others.
-The park is a birding destination for bird lovers with a variety of different bird species inclusive of water wading birds which are beautifully sighted during nature walks.
+Primate species include golden monkeys, vervet monkeys, owl-faced monkeys, and grey-cheeked mangabey among others.
+The park is a birding destination for bird lovers with a variety of different bird species inclusive of water-wading birds which are beautifully sighted during nature walks.

 Nyungwe Forest National Park:

-Nyungwe national park located in the southwestern regions of Rwanda has a diverse of primate species holding up to 13 different species of primates which mostly include the chimpanzees and golden monkeys.
+Nyungwe National Park located in the southwestern regions of Rwanda has a diversity of primate species holding up to 13 different species of primates which mostly include the chimpanzees and golden monkeys.

 It is the right destination for chimpanzees documented to hold approximately 500 individual chimpanzees sighted in the bamboo forests.
-The park is a good destination for nature walks featured with canopy covers and splendid views of chimpanzees and other primates, bird watching , butterfly views and different animal views.
+The park is a good destination for nature walks featuring canopy covers and splendid views of chimpanzees and other primates, bird watching, butterfly views, and different animal views.

 Kigali Genocide Memorial Centre